This post may contain affiliate links. Read our disclosure policy here.

 Should Nicoise Salad be Served Warm or Cold?

 Traditionally, nicoise salad is served cold.
 Aside from the hard-boiled eggs, none of the ingredients are cooked, including the green beans.
-This might work for some but for my family?
+This might work for some, but for my family?
 HAH!
 I’ll take mine steamed, thank you.

-Traditional Nicoise Salad Ingredients
+Salmon Nicoise Salad Ingredients

-chopped Romaine lettuce: crisp, fresh, and green.
-You can use another type of lettuce such as mixed greens or arugula.
+- Chopped Romaine lettuce: crisp, fresh, and green.
+You can use another type of lettuce, such as mixed greens or arugula.

-steamed green beans: the perfect way to use steamed green beans from a previous dinner.
+- Steamed green beans: the perfect way to use steamed green beans from a previous dinner.

 Nicoise Salad Dressing

-How to Make Salmon Nicoise Salad
+How to Make Salmon Nicoise Salad with Canned Salmon

-Start with the vinaigrette
+- Start with the vinaigrette

 In a medium jar, combine the vinaigrette ingredients.
-Top with lid and toss to combine.
+Top with lid and toss to combine. - Assemble

 Place the chopped lettuce into 4 serving bowls or plates.
-Top each with tomatoes, steamed green beans, potatoes, salmon, eggs, and olives, making rows of each ingredient.
+Top each with tomatoes, steamed green beans, potatoes, salmon, eggs, and olives, making rows of each ingredient. - Toss it up!

 Drizzle the salads with the vinaigrette and toss to combine.